 2. Sub-shell l (s, p, d …).
 Has no agreed meaning.

-The shells and sub-shells were deduced from spectroscopic data analysis as shown in Table 4.7, where sub-shells called s, p, d, f, g and h contain 2, 6, 10, 14, 18 and 22 electrons.
-The logic was that the shell orbit could fit more electrons as it increased, so doubling the first two electron orbit quadrupled the area to allow eight electrons, tripling it allowed eighteen, quadrupling it thirty-two, and so on. sub-shells.
-Electrons then filled shells and sub-shells according to quantum numbers, so the inner orbits with fewer electrons filled before outer orbits.
-Hence the first row of the periodic table has the two elements Hydrogen and Helium, the second row has the eight elements Lithium to Neon, and so on as the periodic table grew.
+The shells and sub-shells deduced from spectroscopic analysis are shown in Table 4.7, where the sub-shells s, p, d, f, g, and h contain 2, 6, 10, 14, 18, and 22 electrons respectively.
+Bigger shell orbits fit more electrons, so doubling the first orbit quadruples its area to allow eight electrons, tripling it allows eighteen, quadrupling it thirty-two, and so on.
+Electrons then added to atoms based first on shells, inner before outer, then on available sub-shells, again in order.
+Hence, the periodic table first row has two elements, and the second row has eight elements, Lithium to Neon, but then there was a problem.

 Row 1: 1s Hydrogen-Helium (two elements)